 This section present a tool based on the proposed GDMO+ standard, which helps administrators in expert network management.
 Our tool understands transceivers and multiplex equipment.
-We will describe the basic structure and concepts of our software, especially of the knowledge base.
-Related work is briefly discussed in the next section.
+We will describe the basic structure and concepts of our software, especially the knowledge base.